What is Social Franchising?

 Hibbard, her mother Torkin Wakefield and Ginny Jordan co-founded BeadforLife in 2004 after a chance encounter with a Ugandan woman rolling paper beads.
 Beyond selling fair-trade beads, the fledgling social enterprise wanted to help women artisans gain self-sufficiency.
 “Very early on, we explored how we could build business training into the program so women could take the money they earned and start their own locally-based businesses without depending on us,” Hibbard explains.

 To meet this group’s unique needs, BeadforLife’s Uganda team worked on multiple iterations of a six-month entrepreneurial training program — measuring impact, gathering feedback from participants and refining the curriculum accordingly.
-The organization trained hundreds of Ugandan women through its Beads-to-Business program from 2008 to 2013 and has since extended the curriculum to aspiring entrepreneurs who have never touched a bead for the organization.
+The organization trained thousands of Ugandan women through its Beads-to-Business program from 2005 to 2013 and has since extended the curriculum to aspiring entrepreneurs who have never touched a bead for the organization – a program called Street Business School, Uganda.

 Social franchising ignites impact